Austro-Hungarian fortifications on the Italian border: Section IV

-Fort Hermann (1897-1900) and Flitscher Klause (1880-1882) above Bovec (Flitsch) (in modern Slovenia) prevented a breakthrough into Austria from the Isonzo valley via the Predil Pass.
+Fort Hermann (1897–1900) and Flitscher Klause (1880–1882) above Bovec (Flitsch) (in modern Slovenia) prevented a breakthrough into Austria from the Isonzo valley via the Predil Pass.
 Unusually "Fort Hermann" was not referred to as a works but as a fort.
-It was named after captain :de:Johann Hermann von Hermannsdorf, who fell here in 1809 in the war against Napoleon.
+It was named after captain Johann Hermann von Hermannsdorf, who fell here in 1809 in the war against Napoleon.
+Guarding the Idrijca Viaduct was a 2 story structure called Guardhouse Baccia on the Eastern end of the viaduct.
+The viaduct was very important because it led to the Tolmein (Tolmin) bridgehead.